U.S. Army General Hospital No. 2

 Fort McHenry’s most active time period in its long and varied history was not the War of 1812, but during the First World War.

 Nationwide Flu Epidemic

-World War I was the first major war in which women played a prominent role in the military.
+Women played a major role in the military during the First World War.
 Nurses, dressed in their starched white uniforms and caps, were employed by the Army.
 Employing their skills and caring ways, they played an important role in helping thousands of their soldier-patients on the road to a speedy recovery.